selimslab/selimslab.github.io/_NOTES/arts/poetry/tao-te-ching/wind-and-rain.md

 If heaven and earth don’t go on and on,

-certainly people don’t need to.
+Certainly, people don’t need to.